Illinois woman gets 75 years for murder of boyfriend's son, 4; judge calls her 'horrible pseudo-parent'

 CLICK HERE TO GET THE FOX NEWS APP

-Jett moved into the Peoria home with her boyfriend, his two boys and her own 2-year-old son, who the boy's maternal grandmother said showed signs of fear and neglect, in 2019.
+Jett moved into the Peoria home with her boyfriend, his two boys and her own 2-year-old son, who the boy's grandmother said later showed signs of fear and neglect, in 2019.